TomatenKuchenDEV/docs/docs/moderation/massactions.md

 ---
 title: Mass actions
-description: Explains how to use mass actions like mass kicking and banning as well as adding and removing roles from many users.
+description: Learn how to perform mass actions such as mass banning and kicking, as well as adding and removing roles from multiple users.
 ---

 ## Commands {#commands}